The Piano: Plot

-Although Ada has her piano back, she still longs for George and returns to him.
-Alisdair overhears them having sex and even watches them through a crack in the wall.
-Furious, he follows Ada the next day and confronts her in the forest, where he tries to force himself on her despite her strong resistance.
-Alisdair ultimately coerces Ada into promising she will no longer see George.
+Although Ada has her piano back, she longs for George and returns to him.
+Alisdair overhears them having sex and watches them through a crack in the wall.
+Furious, he confronts Ada and tries to force himself on her despite her strong resistance.
+He then coerces Ada into promising she will no longer see George.

 Shortly after, Ada instructs Flora to deliver a package to George, which contains a piano key with a love declaration engraved on it.
-Flora hesitates, but eventually delivers it to Alisdair instead.
-Enraged after reading the message, Alisdair cuts off Ada's index finger with an axe, depriving her of the ability to play the piano.
-He sends Flora to George with the severed finger, warning him to stay away from Ada.
+Flora delivers it to Alisdair instead.
+Enraged after reading the message, Alisdair cuts off Ada's index finger, depriving her of the ability to play the piano.
+He sends Flora to George with the severed finger, warning him to stay away from Ada or he will chop off more fingers.
 Later, while touching Ada as she sleeps, Alisdair hears what he thinks is her voice in his head, asking him to let George take her away.
-He goes to George's house and asks if Ada has ever spoken to him, but George assures him she has not.
-They leave together from the same beach where Ada first arrived in New Zealand, with her belongings and piano tied onto a Māori longboat.
+He goes to George's house and asks if Ada has ever spoken to him, but George says no. George and Ada leave together with her belongings and piano tied onto a Māori canoe.
 As they row to the ship, Ada asks George to throw the piano overboard.
-She gets entangled in the rope attached to the piano but eventually frees herself and is pulled to safety.
+She allows her leg to be caught by the rope attached to the piano and is dragged underwater with it in an attempt to drown herself.
+As she sinks, she appears to change her mind and struggles free before being pulled to safety.

-In the epilogue, Ada describes her new life with George and Flora in Nelson, New Zealand, where she gives piano lessons in their new home.
+In the epilogue, Ada describes her new life with George and Flora in Nelson, where she gives piano lessons in their new home.
 George has made her a metal finger to replace the one she lost, and Ada has been practicing and taking speech lessons.
 She sometimes dreams of the piano resting at the bottom of the ocean with her still tethered to it.